yshahzad/yshahzad.github.io/_pages/cv.md

 Work Experience:
 ---
-Undergraduate Researcher, [Brain Research and Imaging for Neurorehabilitation (BRAIN) Lab,](https://boudriaslab.com/) McGill University *(January 2023 - August 2024)*
+Undergraduate Researcher, [Brain Research and Imaging for Neurorehabilitation (BRAIN) Lab,](https://boudriaslab.com/) McGill University *(January 2023 - September 2024)*
 * Cleaned and analyzed data, conducted literature review, and drafted a soon-to-be-published manuscript about a novel treatment paradigm for those with chronic stroke.
 * Received an award of $8,800 to investigate the neural correlates of long-COVID.
-Analyzed β-burst charac- teristics in long-COVID patients using Python (Pandas, Scikit-learn).
+Analyzed β-burst characteristics in long-COVID patients using Python (Pandas, Scikit-learn).
 * Served as a consultant to colleagues, refining analysis methodologies to ensure statistical rigor.

 Research Intern, J. Philip Kistler Stroke Research Center, Massachusetts General Hospital, Harvard Medical School *(June – August 2022)*